foundriesio/docs/source/getting-started/install-fioctl/index.rst

 ############

 .. note::
-   For installing on platforms outside of x86-64 and Apple's M1, you will need to :ref:`install from source <gs-fioctl-package-install>`.
+   For installing on platforms outside of x86-64, Apple's M1, and linux-arm64, you will need to :ref:`install from source <gs-fioctl-package-install>`.

 .. _gs-fioctl-manual-install: